brianzelip/langsdale/README.md

 3.  row-based flexbox solution
 4.  column-based flexbox solution

-As a point of reference for what row- and column-based mean, the existing Find Materials tiles are column-based.
+As a point of reference for what row- and column-based mean here, I consider the live Find Materials page tiles to be column-based.
+That is, when the viewport is narrow enough, the second column collapses under the first column to create one column.

 The row-based solutions provide a better visual output in my opinion, because each horizontal pair (on larger devices) are the same height.
 The column-based approaches can't achieve this.